Introduction – What is Saltwater Pool Shocking?

 1. Clean the pool before the process of shocking

-2. Do the pool shocking in low light conditions
+2. Do the pool shocking in low heat/light conditions

 UV rays from the sun break down chlorine making the saltwater pool shocking process much less effective.
 It is therefore advisable to do the treatment when the sun has set to give the chemicals enough time to work before the sun rises again.
 If you are working with an indoor pool or spa facilities, the timing doesn’t matter much especially if there is a way to block out sun rays.